Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional 76ers Insights & Trends

-- Philadelphia has gone 8-2 over its past 10 contests, with an 8-2 record against the spread during that span.
+- Philadelphia has gone 7-3 over its past 10 contests, with a 7-3 record against the spread during that span.

-- In their past 10 contests, the 76ers have hit the over six times.
+- Five of the 76ers' last 10 outings have gone over the total.

 - Philadelphia's winning percentage against the spread at home is .610 (25-16-0).
 Away, it is .561 (23-18-0).